Azure/Hadoop-Migrations/README.md

 This guide recognizes that Hadoop provides an extensive ecosystem of services and frameworks.
 This guide is not intended to be a definitive document that describes components of the Hadoop ecosystem in detail, or how they are implemented on Azure.
-Rather, this guide focuses on specific guidance and considerations you can follow to help move your existing data storage -- HDFS , Other Cloud Storage like AWS S3 data to Azure.
+Rather, this guide focuses on specific guidance and considerations you can follow to help move your existing platform/infrastructure -- On-Premises and Other Cloud like AWS to Azure.

 ### Flowcharts